Marble879/SimpleTranscribe-rs/README.md

 TODO: Add
 ```

-Due to the nature of downloading models, it is necessary to await new instantiation of the model handler, and hence an async runtime is required.
+Due to the nature of downloading models, it is necessary to await instantiations of the model handler.
+Therefore an async runtime is required.
 [Tokio](https://github.com/tokio-rs/tokio) is what is used internally in the library and has also been tested with, and therefore is the recommended runtime for this library.

 ## Usage